 It seems that the Australian construction industry has become so unregulated, corrupt, incompetent, and uninsurable, that residents buy high-rise apartments at their own risk in Australia.
 The risks involved: huge financial loss and costs, homelessness, and injury, are themselves a reason to dramatically slow down development and the huge immigration levels that drive the reckless, 'self'-regulated construction that now characterises Australia.
 If Australian governments cannot make sure that high-rises are actually long-term viable and insurable as such, then developers should not be given permission to build them.
 That means that the mad schemes for population growth via mass immigration need to stop, pending significant changes in law and practice.

-- Home warranty insurance is not available for buildings over three storeys high in NSW.
-(Neither is it available in Victoria and probably other states.)
+- Home warranty insurance is not available for buildings over three storeys high in NSW. ( and probably other states.)

 - Since construction companies often have short lives, a 25 year insurance policy should be purchased by the developer, upfront.
 It should be lodged as part of the final handover of the building to a government department.
 This would mean that the 'department' has the job of looking after the records and of paying out, and that the process would not be affected by change of ownership.
 The beneficiaries would be the apartment owners.
 It would be in the interests of the insurance company to ensure that the building is properly designed for a long life.

 Probably all buildings should have this kind of insurance that benefits owners.

 - That there is a need to employ architects and give them authority to approve the final product, since they are held responsible for its defects.
 Apparently at the moment the developer is deemed to be the 'consumer' and carries no responsibility.
 So, if the developer had to take out insurance for the rectification of defects, they would probably act more responsibly.
 It has been suggested that insurance companies should require a building professional to represent them onsite to ensure quality control before they give the developer insurance.